jamie-osec/anchor-community/README.md

 | [Squads Protocol / v4](https://github.com/Squads-Protocol/v4) | [programs/v4](programs/v4) | Squads v4 multisig.
 Not DeFi TVL-first, but important Solana infrastructure and a strong Anchor reference for multisig accounts, proposals, spending limits, program upgrades, and verifiable builds. |

 For a machine-parseable format, see [repos.json](repos.json).

-To vendor every pinned repository into `./programs`, run `make fetch`.
-To fetch and build every pinned repository, run `make build`.
-To build one repository, run `make build REPO=helium-program-library`.

-`make fetch` clones each repository into a temporary directory, checks out the pinned commit, removes `.git`, prunes every path listed in that repo's `ignored` array, and vendors the remaining tree into `programs/<directory>`.
-If that directory already exists, it must be structurally identical with matching file hashes or the fetch fails.

-Fetching requires `make`, `python3`, and `git`; building also requires `anchor`.